 It would be best if you held this position until you felt uncomfortable.
 Do this as often as you want, as this exercise has no side effects.

 This raises the thoracic diaphragm and flared ribs away from the uterus.
 This stretch represents the downward-facing dog in yoga.
-It is one of the best stretches to improve shoulder mobility and posture and relieve rib pain during pregnancy.

 But doing yoga in the third trimester of pregnancy can be pretty uncomfortable.
 This is where this exercise comes into play.
 It mimics the best yoga pose without putting your body under pressure.

 If you do these exercises the moment you feel pain in your rib cage, you’ll instantly feel relieved from any discomfort.
 My advice is to do them as often as you can.
-This will quickly bring your flared ribs back into their spot shortly after birth.

 This gave me hope to constantly update this article in detail with the newest information about rib flaring.
 More evidence shows that you can fix this disorder without undergoing expensive surgery for flared ribs.